 Preschool Depression.
-PO-MDD diagnosis was determined using the Kiddie Schedule for Affective Disorders and Depression-Early Childhood Version (K-SADS-EC), administered to the child's primary caregiver by a research clinician trained to reliability.
-To be diagnosed with

-PO-MDD, the parent had to report that the child met four or more of the DSM criteria for major depression with a 2-week duration in the last month.
-In addition to generating a categorical diagnosis for MDD, depression severity scores were created for each child by summing the total of 9 possible core DSM symptoms used to assess MDD.
-For the current sample, interviewer intraclass correlation coefficient for MDD severity scores averaged .96, 95%CI: .89 - .99 and Kappa for MDD diagnosis averaged .91.
+PO-MDD diagnosis was determined using the Kiddie Schedule for Affective Disorders and Depression-Early Childhood Version (K-SADS-EC),42 administered to the child's primary caregiver by a research clinician trained to reliability.
+To be diagnosed with PO-MDD, the parent had to report that the child met four or more of the DSM criteria for major depression with a 2-week duration in the last month.43 In addition to generating a categorical diagnosis for MDD, depression severity scores were created for each child by summing the total of nine possible core DSM symptoms used to assess MDD.
+For the current sample, interviewer intraclass correlation coefficient for MDD severity scores averaged 0.96 (95% [CI] 0.89-0.99), and the κ value for MDD diagnosis averaged 0.91.